Constitution of Bangladesh: Part VII: Elections

-Makes provision for the establishment of an Bangladesh Election Commission, chaired by the Chief Election Commissioner.
+Makes provision for the establishment of a Bangladesh Election Commission, chaired by the Chief Election Commissioner.
 Prescribes the functions of the Election Commission.
 Outlines the procedure for the appointment of staff to the election commission.
 States that there is to be a single electoral roll for each constituency.
 Specifies that in order to qualify for registration as a voter, an individual is required to be a citizen of Bangladesh who has attained the age of 18 years.
 Outlines the timetable for conducting general elections.
 States that Parliament may from time to time pass laws that regulate the delimitation of constituencies, the preparation of electoral rolls, or the holding of elections.
 Prohibits courts in the Republic from questioning the validity of electoral law or elections.
 States that it is the duty of all executive authorities in the Republic to assist the Election Commission in the discharge of its functions.